 4. Shredded Coconut

-Not everyone is a fan of the flavour of coconut, but if you are, this one is so versatile.
+Not everyone is a fan of the flavor of coconut, but if you are, this one is so versatile.
 I rarely used shredded or flaked coconut, until I once had it in trail mix and realized how naturally sweet-tasting it can be.
 Shredded or flaked coconut is really easy to find, any baking aisle or bulk food store will carry it, and as long as you buy the unsweetened stuff you can pretty much use it in anything.
 I personally love to add flaked coconut to trail mix instead of dried fruit, or my Chocolate Chia Seed Pudding instead of maple syrup, and the shredded version works really well in a bowl of plain yogurt or oatmeal with lots of fresh fruit.

 5. Crushed Berries

 Fresh berries are delicious, but when cooked or crushed they provide an extra level of sweetness, especially frozen berries.
 I like to keep a bag of frozen raspberries or blueberries in the freezer just in case I want to add a little sweetness to something.
-By simply warming frozen fruit on the stovetop (or in the microwave) it really helps to bring out the natural sweetness and makes a great topping for yogurt, overnight oatmeal, chia seed pudding or my Almond Banana Pancakes.
+By simply warming frozen fruit on the stovetop (or in the microwave) really helps to bring out the natural sweetness and makes a great topping for yogurt, overnight oatmeal, chia seed pudding, or my Almond Banana Pancakes.

 6. Apple Sauce

 Apple sauce might seem like a baby food snack right out of the 1980s, but that doesn’t mean it can’t work for adults too.
 Aside from just eating it right off the spoon, it also works really well in baking to help sweeten and provide added moisture, like in my Blueberry Oatmeal & Maple Muffins.
-I’ve also been known to add it to my morning oatmeal or use it as a condiment for savoury dishes like pork.
+I’ve also been known to add it to my morning oatmeal or use it as a condiment for savory dishes like pork.

 Vanilla extract and vanilla powder are a delicious way to add sweetness to breakfast or snack time.
-A little splash of vanilla into your morning smoothie, oatmeal or plain yogurt can help to add an extra little touch of sweetness and flavour.
+A little splash of vanilla into your morning smoothie, oatmeal, or plain yogurt can help to add an extra little touch of sweetness and flavor.
 Vanilla extract can be a little acidic tasting so be sure to use it in cooking, but vanilla powder works well in everything from yogurt to coffee.

 8. Sweet Potato

 This one might seem odd, but sweet potatoes are a delicious way to satisfy a sweet tooth.
-Baked long enough a sweet potato becomes rich, sweet and creamy and can really help take the edge off a craving.
-They can be baked right into recipes like my Morning Glory Muffins, or eaten on their own as a dessert topped with almond butter, cinnamon and shredded coconut.
+Baked long enough a sweet potato becomes rich, sweet, and creamy and can really help take the edge off a craving.
+They can be baked right into recipes like my Morning Glory Muffins, or eaten on their own as a dessert topped with almond butter, cinnamon, and shredded coconut.
 Give it a try, you’ll be pleased you did.